davidrthorn/cross_reference/README.md

 ## Usage
 ### What it does

-At its core, Cross Reference does two things: 1) it formats labels applied to figures and tables; 2) it updates in-text references to those figures and table so that they refer to the right thing.
+At its core, Cross Reference does two things: 1) it formats labels applied to equations, figures and tables; 2) it updates in-text references to those elements so that they refer to the right thing.

 **Labels:** An example of label in Cross Reference would be *Figure 1* written below a graph in a document.
 Labels are unique, since there can only be a single figure 1.